interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 * Write code to export our Python classes into the [Adventuron format](https://adventuron.io/) so that they can be compiled and played on itch.io.
 * Create a web server for running the games.
+* Convert the game into a multiplayer game.
 * Create Item subclasses that can act as containers and surfaces, and add Actions for "put in" and "put on".
 For example, a bottle can contain wine or a table could have items on it.
 * Incorporate time into the game.
 For instance, in Action Castle, there is a rule that says:
 >  Each turn spent in the Dungeon causes the ghost to drift closer and closer.
 If not defeated within three turns, the ghost reaches out a skeletal hand and drains the player’s life force.
 * Implement hit points and combat.
 At the moment our Attack action immediately knocks the victim out, without giving them a chance to fight back.
-* Convert the game into a multiplayer game
 * Add random tables to your game, similar to the tables that are found in the Labyrinth game.
+* Add magic to the game, allowing for wizards who can cast spells.

 Other extensions are possible.
 Run your extension ideas by us on Ed Stem.